Share this post on:

 • Still, they can be suspicious of and rebellious against real-life rules.

-• But, on the other hand, sixes are thoughtful and loyal to those they trust.
+• On the other hand, sixes are thoughtful and loyal to those they trust.

 • Sixes can be hard workers, intent on control and achievement, or they can have difficulty getting things done, getting caught up in procrastination, indecision, and Fear of success.